Commitment to protecting your personal data

 - Communication during next medical consultation

-- 30-day review period before implementation
+- 30-day period for review before implementation

-We recommend periodically reviewing this privacy policy
+We recommend you periodically review this privacy policy